top of page

 Ramsgate is a dog-friendly town, and Svea was welcomed pretty much everywhere we went.

-• Parks & Promenades: The East Cliff Promenade is ideal for long, scenic dog walks with views out to the Channel.
+The East Cliff Promenade is ideal for long, scenic dog walks with views out to the Channel.
 Pegwell Country Park, just west of town, is another brilliant green space.

-🍻Dog friendly Pubs & Yacht Clubs
+🍻 Dog-Friendly Pubs & Yacht Clubs

 Ramsgate has a lively harbour front with plenty of pubs, cafés, and restaurants.
 Many are dog-friendly, though it’s always best to double-check at the door.